Lirim Zendeli: 2022

 Zendeli returned to Charouz Racing System for a cameo appearance for the 2022 Barcelona Formula 3 round, taking over David Schumacher's seat.
 Starting 22nd, in both races, Zendeli managed to progress up in both races, taking 20th and 15th in the sprint and feature races respectively.
 Zendeli was replaced by Zdeněk Chovanec for the Silverstone onwards.
-The German was ranked 31st in the standings.
+He was ranked 31st in the standings.

 FIA Formula 2 Championship

 2021

-In December 2020 it was announced that Zendeli would graduate to the FIA Formula 2 Championship for the season, driving for MP Motorsport alongside Richard Verschoor.
+In December 2020, it was announced that Zendeli would graduate to the FIA Formula 2 Championship for the season, driving for MP Motorsport alongside Richard Verschoor.
 He scored his first points in his first race at Bahrain, thanks to a fastest lap by finishing ninth.
 That saw him line up for Sprint Race 2, and he was set for points when Christian Lundgaard made contact with his rear-right tyre, causing the German a puncture and his retirement.
 In Monaco, Zendeli qualified in 17th, and in the second sprint race he would finish in seventh, scoring points due to others' misfortune.
 In Baku, Zendeli had another incident in the second sprint but rescued a point with tenth in the feature race.
 Silverstone would be successful, as he finished close to the points in the first two races, before claiming ninth in the feature race.
 In Monza, Zendeli was on for a huge result in sprint race 1, but his race ended in the dying laps due to an engine issue.
 In the feature race, he had a strong race, climbing his way to his joint-best seventh place.
 In Sochi, he ended tenth in the sprint, and failed to score points.
 Due to financial reasons Zendeli left the team in early November and was replaced by Clément Novalak.
 Zendeli would finish 17th overall with 13 points, six places behind teammate Verschoor.

 2022

 In 2022, Zendeli made a cameo deputisation at Spa-Francorchamps, replacing the banned Olli Caldwell at Campos Racing, which was his first F2 round since he left MP Motorsport in 2021.
 He finished the sprint race in 20th and retired from the feature race, with Caldwell returning for the next round at Circuit Zandvoort.
-His P20 finish meant Zendeli was classified 29th, last in the standings.
+His 20th-place finish meant Zendeli was classified 29th, last in the standings.